The Rise and Fall of Ziggy Stardust and the Spiders from Mars: Musical styles

-The music on Ziggy Stardust has been retrospectively described as glam rock and proto-punk.
+The music on Ziggy Stardust has been retrospectively described as glam rock.
+It was additionally described by journalist Jordan Blum of PopMatters as a "definitive slice of proto-punk", albeit with sophisticated production and scope.
 Georgievski felt the record represents Bowie's interests in "theater, dance, pantomime, kabuki, cabaret, and science fiction".
 The Library of Congress also notes the presence of blues, garage rock, soul, and stadium rock.
 Some of the tracks also feature elements of 1950s rock and pop ("Rock 'n' Roll Suicide" and "Sweet Head"), pop and jazz ("Soul Love"), heavy metal ("Moonage Daydream") and late-1970s punk rock ("Hang On to Yourself").
 Bowie himself compared the record's sound to the music of Iggy Pop.
 Author James Perone opined that the music is "more focused" than Bowie's previous works, being full of melodic and harmonic hooks.

 After the departure of Rick Wakeman on keyboards, the songs on Ziggy Stardust are considerably less piano-led than the songs on Hunky Dory and are more guitar-led, primarily due to the influence of Ronson's guitar and string arrangements.
 Nevertheless, biographers have noted stylistic similarities to Hunky Dory in "Velvet Goldmine" and the string arrangement for "Starman".
 Ronson played piano on the album as well as guitar and strings; according to Pegg, his playing on tracks like "Five Years" and "Lady Stardust" foreshadows the skills he showcases on Lou Reed's Transformer (1972).
-Meanwhile his electric guitar playing dominates tracks including "Moonage Daydream", "It Ain't Easy", "Ziggy Stardust", and "Suffragette City".
+Meanwhile, his electric guitar playing dominates tracks including "Moonage Daydream", "It Ain't Easy", "Ziggy Stardust", and "Suffragette City".
 Additionally Bowie's acoustic guitar playing is prominent on some tracks, notably "Rock 'n' Roll Suicide".
 Perone argues that although listeners tend to pay closer attention to Ronson's electric, Ziggy Stardust is "one of the better albums" in Bowie's catalogue to highlight his rhythm guitar playing.